Astrea49/py-mcws/README.md

 ### Note

 By default, Windows 10 and 11 prevents UWP applications from accessing a loopback connection with "localhost" (i.e. network resources running on the same machine).
-If you are running a Websocket client on your machine and also testing said client on the same machine in a local world, the protection will kick in and you will be unable to connect to the client.
+If you are running a WebSocket client on your machine and also testing said client on the same machine in a local world, the protection will kick in and you will be unable to connect to the client.